marzvrover/practice/README.md

 ## Organization

-I will organize this repo based off of what langauge the practice files are written in.
+I will organize this repo by sorting programming langauges into their own directories.